GTAmodding/gta3script-specs/SPECIFICATION.md

 Carriage returns should appear only before a line feed.

-Lowercase letters in the stream should be interpreted as its uppercase equivalent.
+Lowercase letters in the stream shall be interpreted as its uppercase equivalent.

 Space, horizontal tab, parentheses and comma are defined as whitespace characters.